imagineLife/big-site/content/mongo/aggregations/project.md

 Like map in js.
 Project shapes a new output in this step of the pipeline.
-Project can be re-used a bunch in pipelines.
+Project can be re-used in a bunch in pipelines.

 Basic project syntax is...